Serious-senpai/logging-driver/README.md

 # logging-driver
-A suuuuuuuper simple Rust KMDF driver.
+A suuuuuuuper simple Rust WDM driver.

 ## Compile and running